Frequently Asked Questions

 PTDE is a concurrent driver education course, which means you can apply for your Learner's Permit to begin on-the-road training after completing the first module.

-Do I get a certificate to take to the DMV after I complete the first unit?
+Do I get a certificate to take to the DPS after I complete the first unit?

 Is there an extra fee to take the permit exam online in the Parent-Taught Driver Education (PTDE) program?

-Why do we need the Texas Department of Licensing and Regulation (TDLR)?
+Why do we need approval from the Texas Department of Licensing and Regulation (TDLR) to participate in the PTDE program?

 The TDLR requires all students and parents opting for the PTDE program to request approval to complete the education by completing a TDLR application.
-Once you have been approved, the TDLR will send you a PTDE Program Guide with information and forms.
-Once your TDLR guide has been received, you will be able to begin the online course material necessary to apply for your Texas learner's license and driver's license.
+After the parent/guardian applies to be a PTDE instructor, pays the $20 application fee to TDLR and receives approval, the student can begin the course.
+Once students complete Module 1 of the course, they can apply for their Texas learner's license.

 To apply for a permit, the student and parent/legal guardian must bring all appropriate forms and documentation to the Texas Department of Public Safety office.
-This information, including all the necessary forms and the instructions for how and when to complete them, is included in the guide you receive from the TDLR.
+This information, including all the necessary forms and the instructions for how and when to complete them, is included in your PTDE guide.

 I see students can "self-start" their Texas Online Driver Education immediately.
 Can students start their Parent-Taught Driver Education (PTDE) immediately?